-- The Matanuska-Susitna Borough Fire Chief's office shall review this proposal for compliance with all applicable fire codes, building codes and emergency access as related to the public health, safety and welfare prior to construction. - 2.
-The applicant shall consult with DEC and follow the appropriate stormwater procedures and regulations. - The applicant must coordinate with the City Public Works Department to obtain the permit approvals needed for water and sewer connections. - 4.
-Construction on the site must substantially comply with the site plan and landscape plans date stamped May 21, 2014, attached as Exhibit B to Resolution Serial No. 14-17.
-Any changes to the site plan must be submitted to the City Planner for review.
-Substantial modifications will require submittal of an amended conditional use permit application, including application fee and Planning Commission review and approval. - 5.
-A landscape bond or guaranty, consistent with the requirements in §16.44.040 of the Wasilla Municipal Code, must be submitted to the Planning Department prior to any clearing or construction on the site.
+- The Matanuska-Susitna Borough Fire Chief's office must review this proposal for compliance with all applicable fire codes, building codes and emergency access as related to the public health, safety and welfare prior to commencement of use. - 2.
+The use of the site must substantially comply with the site plan date stamped August 31, 2015 and the landscape plan date stamped August 31, 2015, attached as Exhibit B to Resolution Serial No. 15-17.
+Any changes to these plans must be submitted to the City Planner for review.
+Substantial modifications will require submittal of an amended conditional use permit application, including application fee and Planning Commission review and approval. - 3.
+Any change/expansion to the use approved as part of Conditional Use Permit #15-01 or a change in the ownership of the property or program will require submittal of a new conditional use permit (including appropriate fees) and review/approval by the Planning Commission. - 4.
+The age range will be between 18-80 for all students. - 5.
+The maximum number of students residing onsite would be no more than 28, including transitional graduate students.